Frequently Asked Questions

 Why does Windows show a SmartScreen warning when I run the installer?

-OddsGuard Desktop is currently in early access while our Microsoft Authenticode code-signing certificate finishes reputation-building.
-Windows flags new installers until they've been downloaded and run enough times for the certificate to be fully recognized.
-If you wish to continue, click "More info" then "Run anyway".
-Full instructions are on our Install page; the warning will disappear once the certificate is established.
+OddsGuard Desktop is in early access while our Microsoft Authenticode code-signing certificate finishes reputation-building.
+Windows shows a SmartScreen warning on new installers until they’ve been downloaded and run enough times for Microsoft to fully trust the cert.

 What are the system requirements?